statechannels/website/server/docs/getting-started.md

 ## initContract()

-This is where we point our HighRoller app to the corresponding HighRoller solidity contract.
+Look This is where you'll create a TruffleContract object corresponding to the **HighRoller.sol** solidity contract.
+When developing your own apps, you'll use Truffle to point to your contract as you develop it in the same way.

 ```typescript
 async function initContract() {